Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Abstract

 \section{Abstract}

 Traffic prediction is a critical task in spatial-temporal forecasting with broad applications in travel planning and urban management.
-Adaptive graph convolution networks have emerged as mainstream solutions due to their ability to learn node embeddings in a data-driven manner and capture complex latent dependencies.
-However, existing adaptive graph learning methods for traffic forecasting often either ignore the regularization of node embeddings, which account for a significant proportion of model parameters, or face scalability issues from expensive graph convolution operations.
-To address these challenges, we propose a Regularized Adaptive Graph Learning (RAGL) model.
-First, we introduce a regularized adaptive graph learning framework that synergizes Stochastic Shared Embedding (SSE) and adaptive graph convolution via a residual difference mechanism, achieving both embedding regularization and noise suppression.
-Second, to ensure scalability on large road networks, we develop the Efficient Cosine Operator (ECO), which performs graph convolution based on the cosine similarity of regularized embeddings with linear time complexity.
-Extensive experiments on four large-scale real-world traffic datasets show that RAGL consistently outperforms state-of-the-art methods in terms of prediction accuracy and exhibits competitive computational efficiency.
+To model the complex spatial-temporal dependencies in traffic data, Spatial-Temporal Graph Convolutional Networks (STGCNs) have been widely employed, achieving advanced performance.
+However, when applied to large-scale road networks, the quadratic computational complexity of traditional graph convolution operations severely limits their scalability.
+Several methods attempt to address this issue through approximation, compression, or spatial partitioning.
+Nevertheless, these methods often either fail to achieve sufficient computational efficiency or compromise prediction accuracy.
+To address these challenges, we propose a Regularized Adaptive Graph Convolution (RAGC) model.
+First, to ensure scalability on large road networks, we develop the Efficient Cosine Operator (ECO), which performs graph convolution based on the cosine similarity of node embeddings with linear time complexity.
+Second, we introduce a regularized adaptive graph convolution framework that combines Stochastic Shared Embedding (SSE) and adaptive graph convolution through a residual difference mechanism.
+This design enables the model to learn high-quality node embeddings, thereby improving prediction accuracy while maintaining computational efficiency.
+Extensive experiments on four large-scale real-world traffic datasets show that RAGC consistently outperforms state-of-the-art methods in terms of prediction accuracy and exhibits competitive computational efficiency.
+The code is available at: https://github.com/wkq-wukaiqi/RAGC.